taphuocanh94/Centos-7/Opennebula 5.8/cai_dat_front-end.md

 Welcome to the MySQL monitor. [...]

 mysql> CREATE DATABASE opennebula;
-Query OK, 0 rows affected (0.00 sec)
+Query OK, 1 row affected (0.00 sec)

 mysql> GRANT ALL PRIVILEGES ON opennebula.* TO 'oneadmin' IDENTIFIED BY '<thepassword>';
 Query OK, 0 rows affected (0.00 sec)